Monzingen: Jewish history

 Monzingen had a small Jewish community until the early 20th century.
 Its beginnings might have gone back at least to the 18th century.
 Beginning in the 1770s, the widower Isaak bar Veis, or Isaak Sohn des Veis – a German translation of his name (it would be “Isaac Veis’s Son” in English) – was being named.
 He was from Monzingen (b.
 1742) and married Sophie Moses David in Becherbach.
 The couple had three sons, Peter (b.
 1789), Simon (b.
 1792) and Michael (b.
 1795).
 In the 19th century, the number of Jewish inhabitants developed as follows: in 1858, there were 64 (5.1% of all together 1,267 inhabitants, 1,128 Evangelical, 75 Catholic); in 1895, 23 (1.8% of all together 1,258 inhabitants, 1,195 Evangelical, 40 Catholic).
 From the 1870s onwards, the numbers of Jewish inhabitants shrank sharply: between 1872 and 1890, seven Jewish families left Monzingen.
 Particularly common surnames among Monzingen's Jewish families were Fried, Mayer and Ullmann; these names can be read on the Jewish gravestones from Monzingen preserved in Bad Sobernheim.
 In the way of institutions, there were a prayer room (known in the village as the Judenschule, or “Jewish school” or the “synagogue” – see Synagogue below), a mikveh (which was in the same building as the “synagogue”, itself wedged between the houses now at Hauptstraße 58 and Franziskastraße 1) and a graveyard (see Jewish graveyard below).
 Jewish schoolchildren attended the Evangelical public school, which was the village's only school; Catholic schoolchildren attended this as well.
 Each group, though, received religious education separately.
 About 1920, almost every Jewish inhabitant had already moved out of Monzingen, leaving only one, Jettchen Ullmann, known as the Ullmanns-Bas – the last part of the nickname is apparently an archaic word for “cousin” – who was born in 1856).
 The building that contained the Jewish prayer room was no longer used and in the time that followed it fell into disrepair.
 Until about 1950, there was still a heap of rubble at that spot.
 About 1960-1964, remnants of the former mikveh could still be made out.
 Today (2012), the site is in a thoroughly run-down state.
 In the time of the Third Reich, the Jewish graveyard was eliminated and the gravestones were removed to Bad Sobernheim.
-According to the Gedenkbuch – Opfer der Verfolgung der Juden unter der nationalsozialistischen Gewaltherrschaft in Deutschland 1933-1945 (“Memorial Book – Victims of the Persecution of the Jews under National Socialist Tyranny”) and Yad Vashem, of all Jews who either were born in Monzingen or lived there for a long time, 3 died in the time of the Third Reich (birthdates and other information in brackets):
+According to the Gedenkbuch – Opfer der Verfolgung der Juden unter der nationalsozialistischen Gewaltherrschaft in Deutschland 1933-1945 ("Memorial Book – Victims of the Persecution of the Jews under National Socialist Tyranny") and Yad Vashem, of all Jews who either were born in Monzingen or lived there for a long time, three were victims of Nazi persecution (birthdates and other information in brackets):